pradeeppaikateel/assignment/README.md

 ## Framework Functionality

+### What has been achieved from 'points to achieve'

 This spark framework offers the following functionality which covers all the 'points to achieve' as following:
 - The framework has been created following OOPS concept and every process is set up as an object like Extract, Transform, Load etc, where each object has its own methods.
 - the data is repartitioned to a number of 100, which would ensure that non-blocking parallel procession ensures even as the cluster resources scale up.